POTS flare-up: Triggers, symptoms, and how to cope

 How long do POTS flare-ups typically last?

-The length of a POTS flare-up can differ greatly from person to person.
 Some people notice their symptoms ease within a few hours, while others experience setbacks that last for days or even weeks.
 Factors like illness, hormonal changes, and stress levels can all influence recovery time.

-Common triggers that can lead to a flare up
+Common triggers that can lead to a flare-up

 Illness or infection